Hyperentangled Time-bin and Polarization Quantum Key Distribution: Time-bin Phase Stabilization and Calibration

 \section{Time-bin Phase Stabilization and Calibration}

-Due to natural environmental factors (vibration, temperature fluctuations), the phase between the time bins is prone to drift; to counteract this we stabilized the phase using an active proportional-integral (PI) feedback \cite{PID} system.
-The phase was measured using some of the pump beam that was also sent (counter-propagating) through the analyzer interferometer in a mode that was vertically displaced from the single-photon beam.
-The output of the stabilization interferometer was measured using Detectors D1 and D2, low-bandwidth amplified Si photodiodes (Thorlabs PDA36A) and a DAQ (NI USB-6210) to interface with the computer.
-Due to the stabilization beam wavelength not matching the design specification of some of the components, and because the low-bandwidth detectors could not distinguish the interfering time bins (e.g., the short (long) path in the pump interferometer and the long (short) path in Alice or Bob's analyzer interferometer) from the non-interfering ones (short paths in both interferometers and long paths in both interferometers), the visibility was quite low ($<10\%$) and also different for D1 and D2.
-This difference necessitated the use of a scaling factor $\gamma$ to equalize the amplitude of oscillation between D1 and D2.
-With this scaling factor, the Error signal, $E$, used for the PI feedback algorithm was
+Due to natural environmental factors (vibration, temperature fluctuations, etc.), the phase between the time bins is prone to drift; to counteract this we stabilized the phase using an active proportional-integral (PI) feedback~\cite{PID} system.
+The phase was measured using some of the pump beam that was also sent (counter-propagating) through the analyzer interferometer in a mode that was vertically displaced, by about 15 mm, from the single-photon beam (see green lines in Fig. \ref{heqkdsetup}).
+The output of the stabilization interferometer was measured using Detectors $D_1$ and $D_2$, low-bandwidth amplified Si photodiodes (Thorlabs PDA36A) and a DAQ (NI USB-6210) to interface with the computer.
+Due to the stabilization beam wavelength not matching the design specification of some of the components, and because the low-bandwidth detectors could not distinguish the interfering time bins (e.g., the short (long) path in the pump interferometer and the long (short) path in Alice or Bob's analyzer interferometer) from the non-interfering ones (short paths in both interferometers and long paths in both interferometers), the visibility was quite low ($<10\%$) and also different for $D_1$ and $D_2$.
+This difference necessitated the use of a scaling factor $\gamma$ to equalize the amplitude of oscillation between $D_1$ and $D_2$.
+With this scaling factor, the error signal, $E$, used for the PI feedback algorithm was

-The feedback system was designed to keep $E$ at zero by sending a signal to a piezo-actuated translation stage (Thorlabs 17.4-$\mu$m piezo AE0505D16F, Thorlabs TPZ001 piezo driver, and Newport 436 translation stage) under the analyzer interferometer's right-angle prism to adjust the phase, at an update rate of 100 Hz.
+The feedback system was designed to keep $E$ at zero by sending a signal to a piezo-actuated translation stage (Thorlabs 17.4-$\mu$m piezo AE0505D16F, Thorlabs TPZ001 piezo driver, and Newport 436 translation stage) holding the analyzer interferometer's right-angle prism to adjust the phase, at an update rate of 100 Hz.
 Independent PI systems were implemented for the Pump-Alice combined interferometer and for the Pump-Bob combined interferometer.